Violation of Bail Bond Lawyer Chicago

 • Firearm restrictions

-Violating any of these conditions can result in a violation charge.
+Violating any of these conditions may result in charges being filed.

 New Criminal Charges

-Being arrested or charged with a new offense while on pretrial release can lead to:
+Being arrested for a new offense while on pretrial release frequently triggers a violation of bail bond allegation.

-Even if the new case is weak or later dismissed, it can still trigger a violation hearing.
+Even if the new case is later dismissed, the alleged offense may still become the basis for a violation hearing.

 Electronic Monitoring Violations